Inflection Group

 Start with a 30-minute conversation.

 You don't need a perfect brief.
-If you're serious about building legal AI that holds under pressure, that's enough to start.
+If you're serious about building AI that holds under pressure, that's enough to start.